 Aisha is a born and bred Bristolian.
 She studied law at the University of the West of England before switching to education in 2010.
-In September 2016 Aisha became City Academy’s Assistant Principal and Specialist Leader in Education for EDI (Equality, Diversity and Inclusion) and Community.
+In September 2016 Aisha became Assistant Principal at an inner city secondary school in Bristol.
+She is also an educational activist specialising in race.

 In 2018 Aisha presented a BBC documentary about the lack of black teachers in Bristol and collaborated with city partners to launch the ‘Bristol One Curriculum’.
 This aims to create a more equitable representation of black history, achievement and culture in Bristol as well as Britain and globally.